 Other active areas include the bar and Room 22, home to a rancorous entity named Raymond—rumored to be Lucy’s pimp.
 “My favorite is when guests complain about how noisy the people above them were,” says Freese.
 “Then I remind them: you were on the top floor.”

-If the Palmer House is the most famous haunted site in Minnesota, then the Soap Factory—a cavernous 1883 warehouse on the Minneapolis riverfront, now an experimental art venue—is the fiercest.
+If the Palmer House is the most famous haunted site in Minnesota, then the Soap Factory—a cavernous 1883 warehouse on the Minneapolis riverfront, once an experimental art venue—was the fiercest.

-It is “one of the most paranormally thick environments I have ever had the displeasure to investigate,” says Adrian Lee, a London-born historian and founder of the International Paranormal Society.
+It is “one of the most paranormally thick environments I have ever had the displeasure to investigate,” says Lee.
 And while Lee is loathe to speak in religious terms, he considers the entities there “bordering on demonic.”
 His four-year investigation of the space has found men getting attacked, a darkness so profound it blotted out infrared imagery, and—perhaps most disturbingly—the smell of sulfur.
 It seems this is the one place that truly flaps the unflappable.
 Lee doesn’t go in without a couple of pastors.

 The Soap Factory was, of course, an old soap factory, pumping out suds during the soap boom of the 1880s.
 And you know what soap’s made from, right?
 Animal carcasses.
 Thousands of them.
 The flow of bloody skins through the factory rivaled the current of the great river next door, and at the turn of the century, the building’s appetite for flesh made it a repository for stray dogs that the city paid to be rounded up and strangled.
 Not gruesome enough for you?
 Consider, then, that before the warehouse was built, the site was home to a small business that produced artificial limbs for soldiers wounded in the Civil War.
 That’s some creepy stuff.

-This month, brave souls are invited to venture into the Soap Factory’s bowels for the gallery’s annual Halloween Haunted Basement event.
-Even braver souls can volunteer to play ghouls for the production.
-But exorcists take note: “There’s a spirit that kind of takes over our actors,” says Tom Loftus, last year’s director.
+For many Halloweens brave souls were invited to venture into the Soap Factory’s bowels for the gallery’s annual Halloween Haunted Basement event.
+Even braver souls volunteered to play ghouls for the production.
+But exorcists take note: “There’s a spirit that kind of takes over our actors,” says Tom Loftus, a past director.
 “It can get pretty wild.”

 Chase on the Lake